Imaginativeone/MonkeysPaw/Notes.md

 - "If you've had your three wishes, it's no good to you now, then, Morris," said the old man at last.
 "What do you keep it for?"
 The soldier shook his head.
 "Fancy, I suppose," he said slowly.

+## If the Sergeant Major Could Do It All Over Again, He might choose differently
 - "If you could have another three wishes," said the old man, eyeing him keenly, "would you have them?"
 "I don't know," said the other.
 "I don't know."